zanzarolito/chocopopsAnjara/README.md

 **TO DO**

+- [ ] : As a dev, I want to fix function name
 - [ ] : As a player, I want to turn right/left to be able to change my direction (right/left)
 - [ ] : As a player, I want a better light to be able to see all the map
 - [ ] : As a player, I don't want any error in the Console bar